-Note: The EBG monitoring output will be in the 'alarm' state when the EBG is powered and latched on.
-(Activated)
+Note: The EBG monitoring output will be in the 'alarm' state when the EBG is powered and latched on (activated).
+When the EBG is not powered or activated the monitoring output will remain sealed.

 Low voltage operation.
 If the lock power at the door is subject to a large voltage drop and is falling below 12VDC, the EBG can be set to low voltage mode to assist operation and provide better performance from the activation indicators.